MaximumADHD/Roblox-Parallel-Worker/README.md

 The optional `allocate` parameter lets you pre-allocate a set number of actors for tasks to use.

 `ParallelWorker:Dispatch(...any) -> Dispatch`<br/>
-Dispatches a new parallel task of the worker's task module and returns a Dispatch object representing the execution of the task.<br/>
+Dispatches a new parallel task of the worker's task module and returns a Dispatch object representing the execution of the task.
 The task can be cancelled outside of a parallel context by calling `Dispatch:Cancel()`.

 `ParallelWorker:Invoke(...any) -> (boolean, ...any) [Yields]`<br/>
 Dispatches a new parallel task of the worker's task module and yields the calling thread until execution is completed.<br/>